alxgmpr/CS4330-Final/README.md

 ### Language purpose / genesis

 1) **Why was the language created?**
+   * Java was created to use as few dependencies as possible while being a language built to be used across all platforms.
+Java Virtual Machine is a large part of what allows it to be used across platforms.
 2) **What problems was the language trying to address?**
+   * Memory management was the main issue that was trying to be addressed by Java.
+A garbage collection system was implemented to help with this problem.
+Java also helps simplify some of the complexity of other languages with its use of different libraries and built in functions.
 3) **Is the language a reaction to a previous language or a replacement for another language?**
+   * Java was a reaction to the previous dominant language of C++.
+It tried to fix some of the problems associated with C++, but while still using the OO concepts.

 ### Unique features of the language

 1) **Does the language have any particularly unique features?**
+   * One of the unique features of Java is the Java Virtual Machine.
+It also is very flexible and can be ran on multiple platforms.

 ### Name spaces

 1) **How are name spaces implemented?**
+   * Defining a package: `package final;`
+   * You can also import other packages and that would look like: `import java.io;`
 2) **How are name spaces used?**
+   * They help group related classes by defining a namespace.
+This helps to avoid naming conflicts and keep things organized.
+Packages are defined at the top of the page and will define which package the class belongs to.

 ### Types